anibalrojosan/breast-cancer-mlops-workflow/README.md

 To further enhance this MLOps project, consider these advanced steps:

-1.  **Unit Testing:** Develop comprehensive unit tests using `pytest` for components in `src/model/` (e.g., data loading, specific preprocessing functions) and `src/app.py` (e.g., API route logic using `Flask.test_client()`).
-2.  **Input Data Schema Validation in `src/app.py`:** Implement a library like `Pydantic` to define a strict and explicit schema for incoming JSON payloads to the `/predict` endpoint, providing robust data validation and clear error messages.
+1.  **Input Data Schema Validation in `src/app.py`:** Implement a library like `Pydantic` to define a strict and explicit schema for incoming JSON payloads to the `/predict` endpoint, providing robust data validation and clear error messages.
-3.  **Multi-stage Docker Builds:** Optimize the `Dockerfile` by using multi-stage builds.
+2.  **Multi-stage Docker Builds:** Optimize the `Dockerfile` by using multi-stage builds.
 The idea is to reduce the final image size by separating build-time dependencies (e.g., for training) from runtime dependencies (e.g., for serving the API).